 Trying new topics and learning differently help children discover their passion and decipher what they like and don’t like.
-Kids with goals and passions are more likely to show motivation, better grades, self-esteem and develop social skills.
-Starting earlier is better, as kids inherently learn how to focus, master and establish hard-working skills.
+We all know that when kids are passionate about something they are more likely to stick with it.

 University and job applications

 Not only do after-school activities provide well-rounded skills, but on a more practical level, they can help with school and job applications.
 Universities often look at other activities to gauge a better understanding of the future student.
 They like to see that students are well-rounded and have other interests besides hitting the books.
 This is partly because employers and universities are aware of the benefits of after-school programs (link to my blog for 4/7, not yet posted).
 They know that when students take part in after-school activities, they are reaping the rewards of the other skills that they pick up along the way.

 As your child explores the possibilities of after-school activities, be sure not to overwhelm them.
 You also don’t want to overwhelm yourself if you’re going to have to bring your child to these activities.

 If your child is uncertain about what they may really like and what they may not, choose activities that don’t require a high level of commitment for weeks or months.
 Many places will offer trial classes so that kids can see if they like before parents commit with their wallets!

 After-school activities are just as important as school, homework, and time with friends.
 They can really help provide direction, create a new social network, and aid academic success.